natcap/invest.users-guide/source/carbonstorage.rst

 The model maps carbon storage densities to LULC rasters which may include classess such as forest, pasture, or agricultural land.
 The model summarizes results into raster outputs of storage, sequestration, and value, as well as aggregate totals.

-For each LULC type, the model requires an estimate of the amount of carbon in at least one of the four fundamental pools described above.
+For each LULC type, the model requires an estimate of the amount of carbon in at least one of the four fundamental pools described above, given in metric tons per hectare (t/ha).
 If you have data for more than one pool, the modeled results will be more complete.
 The model simply applies these estimates to the LULC map to produce a map of carbon storage in the carbon pools included.

 If you provide both a current and future LULC map, then the net change in carbon storage over time (sequestration and loss) and its social value can be calculated.
 To estimate this change in carbon sequestration over time, the model is simply applied to the current landscape and a projected future landscape, and the difference in storage is calculated, pixel by pixel.
 If multiple future scenarios are available, the differences between the current and each alternate future landscape can be compared.

 Additionally if you provide a REDD scenario landcover map, the model will treat that raster as an additional future scenario, calculate storage and sequestration, and summarize results.

-Outputs of the model are expressed as Mg of carbon per pixel, and if desired, the value of sequestration in currency units per pixel.
+Outputs of the model are expressed as metric tons (which is the same as megagrams) of carbon per pixel, and if desired, the value of sequestration in currency units per pixel.
 We strongly recommend using the social value of carbon sequestration if you are interested in expressing sequestration in monetary units.
 The social value of a sequestered ton of carbon is the social damage avoided by not releasing that ton of carbon into the atmosphere.

 The valuation model estimates the economic value of sequestration (not storage) as a function of the amount of carbon sequestered, the monetary value of each unit of carbon, a monetary discount rate, and the change in the value of carbon sequestration over time.
 Thus, valuation can only be done in the carbon model if you have a future scenario.
 Valuation is applied to sequestration, not storage, because market prices relate only to carbon sequestration.
 Discount rates are multipliers that typically reduce the value of carbon sequestration over time.
 The first type of discounting, the standard economic procedure of financial discounting, reflects the fact that people typically value immediate benefits more than future benefits due to uncertainty and assumed economic inflation over time.
 The second discount rate adjusts the social value of carbon sequestration over time.
 This value will change as the impact of carbon emissions on expected climate change-related damages changes.
 If we expect carbon sequestered today to have a greater impact on climate change mitigation than carbon sequestered in the future this second discount rate should be positive.
 On the other hand, if we expect carbon sequestered today to have less of an impact on climate change mitigation than carbon sequestered in the future, this second discount rate should be negative.